Cray-HPE/docs-csm/operations/network/management_network/collect_data.md

     sw-cdu-002.cfg
     ```

-    If the SLS API is up, you do not need to provide an SLS file.
+    If the SLS API is up, an SLS file does not need to be provided.

-1. Retrieve the customizations file. (log in from `ncn-m001`)
+3. Retrieve the customizations file.

-    Run the command
+    Log in from `ncn-m001` and run the following command:

     ```bash
     ncn# kubectl -n loftsman get secret site-init -o json | jq -r '.data."customizations.yaml"' | base64 -d > customizations.yaml
     ```

-    This will output the customizations file to a file called `customizations.yaml` in your current working directory.
+    This will output the customizations file to a file called `customizations.yaml` in the current working directory.